 Some people do decide to stop therapy suddenly when difficult issues come up.
 Rather than just quitting, it is best to discuss your feelings with me.
 Talking about your wish to quit therapy, including negative feelings you have towards me, will very often lead to progress, new insights and a stronger therapeutic alliance.

 On occasion, I may decide to terminate therapy.
 If I have contracted with you for a specific number of sessions to address a problem, then therapy will end at the end of that contract.
 If I feel that I cannot help you due to limitations in my training, I will inform you of this and refer you to a therapist who may be better suited to meet your needs.
 If you threaten me verbally or physically or harass my office staff, my family, or myself, I will terminate you immediately from treatment.
 I will offer you referrals, but cannot guarantee that they will accept you for therapy.

 Do you prescribe medications?

 I do not prescribe medications.
 I fully respectful of individuals’ decision to use or not to use medications and we are happy to work collaboratively with family physicians and psychiatrists in this regard.

 Some people refer to psychotherapy as a “talking treatment” because it involves talking to a therapist one-on-one, as a couple, a family, or to a group of people with similar issues.

 Therapy can be time-consuming and challenging as you may feel uncomfortable with the emotions and thoughts that therapy is causing you to bring out.
 But, this is all part of the process.

 However, remember that your therapist cannot do the work for you.
-In order for therapy to work, you must be a willing participant.
+For therapy to work, you must be a willing participant.

-There are times when confidentiality must be broken without your consent.
+There are times when confidentiality may be broken without your consent.
 These circumstances include: